spfrommer/torchexplorer/README.md

 _Tooltips._ Mousing over explorer graph nodes displays a helpful tooltip.
 The first few lines summarize the shapes of the input / output tensors, recorded once from the first forwards pass through the network.
 The subsequent lines parse key information from `module.extra_repr()`.
 This string parsing is designed around common PyTorch `extra_repr()` implementations (e.g., `nn.Conv2d`).
 The string is first split on commas, with each resulting string becoming one row in the tooltip.
 If a resulting substring is of the form "{key}={value}", these become the key and value pairs for the tooltip.
 Otherwise the entire string is treated as a value with an empty key, visualized using a dash.
 This occurs for the `in_channels` and `out_channels` attributes for `Conv2d`.

+### Panels
-**Panels.** To inspect a module in more detail, just drag and drop it into one of the columns on the right.
+To inspect a module in more detail, just drag and drop it into one of the columns on the right.
 The histogram colors don't represent anything intrinsically—they're just to help identify in the explorer which modules are being visualized.

+### Histograms
-**Histograms.** Each vertical "slice" of a histogram encodes the distribution of values at the corresponding x-axis time.
+Each vertical "slice" of a histogram encodes the distribution of values at the corresponding x-axis time.
 The y-axis displays the minimum / maximum bounds of the histogram.
 Completely white squares mean that no data fell in that bin.
 A bin with one entry will be shaded light gray, with the color intensifying as more values fall in that bin (this encodes the "height" of the histogram).
 The dashed horizontal line is the $y=0$ line.

 > [!NOTE]
 > The tensors populating histograms are processed in two ways.
 First, for performance reasons they are randomly subsampled according to the `sample_n` parameter.
 This is 100 by default, and passing `None` will disable sub-sampling.
 Note that this sampling means that histograms that should be the same may look slightly different (e.g., output of parent node and input of child node).
 Second, a fraction of the most extreme values from the median are rejected to prevent outliers from compressing the histogram.
 This fraction is 0.1 by default, and can be disabled by passing 0.0 to the `reject_outlier_propertion` parameter.